Please read this policy carefully to understand how we collect, use and store your personal data.

 If you want to access your personal information please contact: Data Protection Lead, at Trees for Cities, Prince Consort Lodge, Kennington Park, London SE11 4AS (email: email@example.com).

-Under the General Data Protection Regulation which will become law in the UK on 25 May 2018, you are also granted a number of additional rights.
+Under the General Data Protection Regulation which became law in the UK on 25 May 2018, you are also granted a number of additional rights.
 These include:

 - The right to rectification